EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 ### End your job

-You can end your job by doing any of the following:
+You can end your job by doing either of:

 * Log out of JupyterLab via 'File', 'Log Out'.
 * Cancel or delete the job via Open OnDemand.
 See [Browse and manage jobs](../portal.md#browse-and-manage-jobs).